SUSE/susemanager-ci/jenkins_pipelines/README.md

 This pipelines use the same patterns, which is to use the gitarro tools for github PRS.
 1) Use gitarro https://github.com/openSUSE/gitarro

+### Cucumber tests pipelines.

+This directory contain the full acceptance tests pipelines for susemanager

 #### How to make a pipeline from scratch

 If you are new to pipeline, start reading this: